IT Services and Printing: Think the Network Is Safe? Check the Printers.

 In today’s world, cybersecurity has been receiving a lot of attention due to several recent attacks.
 Hackers are always looking for an endpoint or way they can gain access to a company’s network which contains tons of sensitive information.
-Cybersecurity contends with a multi-faceted, dynamic landscape which includes far more than computers.
+Cybersecurity contends with a multi-faceted, dynamic landscape that includes far more than computers.
 All devices which access the internet through a company’s network now establish an endpoint.

-The traditional perspective of securing endpoints – such as computers, routers, and mobile devices – leave plenty of opportunities to overlook other web-connected devices in the office.
+The traditional perspective of securing endpoints – such as computers, routers, and mobile devices – leaves plenty of opportunities to overlook other web-connected devices in the office.
 As the Internet of Things (iOT) becomes more prevalent in the modern office, the scope of what a cybersecurity strategy must consider is only increasing.
 As modern offices rely more on digital tools to conduct business, it is becoming much harder to distinguish where cybersecurity ends, and another service begins.

 Why Are Printers More Vulnerable Than Companies Realize?